Culture / Film

 Margot Robbie's next toy movie will be about everyone's favourite rage-fuelled board game, Monopoly

-Someone looking to resurrect those distant memories though is Australian actress-now-producer Margot Robbie, whose production company LuckyChap (who brought us the regaling tales of Saltburn and Barbie just last year) has apparently purchased the rights to a film about the Hasbro board game.
-While the news is still pretty fresh (having only broken this morning), we thought we'd round up everything we know so far about the film to be...
+Someone looking to resurrect those distant memories though is Australian actress-now-producer Margot Robbie, whose production company LuckyChap (who brought us the regaling tales of Saltburn and Barbie just last year) purchased the rights to a film about the Hasbro board game last year.
+Now, the project is gaining momentum, with news that film has found it writers.
+Everything we know so far, below...

 What is the plot?